bankh/bankh.github.io/_portfolio/portfolio-2025-rag-dsm.md

 ---
-title: "RAG and GraphRAG based Design Structure Matrix Generation"
+title: "LLM, RAG, and GraphRAG based Design Structure Matrix Generation"
 excerpt: "Architectural synthesis using Large Language Models (in submission to The Journal of Systems Engineering)"
 poster: ""
 advisor: ""